adamsilver/fdpb/06-Search.md

 1. Account navigation is often used infrequently and should therefore be lowest priority.
 We might consider putting it elsewhere or collapsing it behind an icon.
 2. Don't use a placeholder.
 If you absolutely must hide the label, then do so in an accessible way.
 3. If you have to collapse the search form, then when revealing it, automically move focus to the text box.
+(Like Medium)

 ### Input type search